menu

 Also of interest is that Highland Park has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Highland Park telecommute to their jobs.
-Overall, about 19.32% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.32% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Highland Park, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the borough.

-Despite being a small borough, Highland Park has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Highland Park, a lot of people use the bus to get to work every day though Highland Park is a relatively small borough.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 The per capita income in Highland Park in 2018 was $52,912, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $211,648 for a family of four.
 However, Highland Park contains both very wealthy and poor people as well.